jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

     ⟦mᵢ⟧ = Dˢ i (ms n g)

-Now that we have a succinct way to write the denotation of the `m` parameter, we can write down the ith denotation of `plus`.
+Now that we have a succinct way to write the denotation of the `m` parameter, we can write down the denotation of `plus`.

 ```
 plusᵐ : (m n : ℕ) → (ℕ → Value) → Value